SHxBHAM/CortexChat/README.md

 ## What It Does

 - Upload multiple PDF files
-- Paste multiple YouTube links (we automatically fetch and clean the transcripts)
 - Ask natural language questions
 - Receive answers based only on the content you've uploaded
 - View the sources (document names, video timestamps) that were used to generate each answer

-It’s a simple idea: make your materials conversational.
+It's a simple idea: make your materials conversational.

 ---

 ## How It Works (Technically)

 CortexChat is built using a modular RAG (Retrieval-Augmented Generation) architecture, designed for adaptability.
-We’re currently using **Google's Gemini models** for both vector embedding and answer generation.
+We're currently using **Google's Gemini models** for both vector embedding and answer generation.

 ### Architecture Overview

 - **Frontend**: Built with **Next.js App Router** for a smooth, modern experience.
 UI is dark-mode-first and inspired by Vercel/Linear.
 - **Backend**: Server-side processing handled with Next.js server actions and APIs.
 - **Document Processing**: Uploaded files and transcripts are chunked using token-aware logic (splitting by sentence, paragraph, etc.).
-- **Embeddings**: Chunks are embedded via **Gemini’s embedding APIs**, creating high-dimensional vectors representing meaning.
+- **Embeddings**: Chunks are embedded via **Gemini's embedding APIs**, creating high-dimensional vectors representing meaning.
-- **Vector Store**: We’re using **PostgreSQL with pgvector** to store and search embeddings using cosine similarity.
+- **Vector Store**: We're using **PostgreSQL with pgvector** to store and search embeddings using cosine similarity.
 - **LLM Responses**: Gemini generates final responses using top-k retrieved chunks as context.
 The system is designed to inject citations when possible.

 ---